TheaAviss/PyQAAI/README.md

 ### Interactive Menu

-When you run PyQAAI using the `pyqaai` command, you'll be guided through an intuitive interactive menu system designed to help you analyze your Python code efficiently.
+When you run PyQAAI using the `pyqaai` command, you'll be guided through an intuitive interactive menu system designed to help you analyse your Python code efficiently.

 #### 1. **Select a Python File**
    - The tool starts by listing all Python files in the *current working directory*.
-You'll be prompted to select the file you want to analyze.
+You'll be prompted to select the file you want to analyse.
 If no Python files are found, the tool will notify you and exit.

 #### 2. **Choose a Function or Class**
    - After selecting a Python file, you will then choose a specific function or class from that file.
 The tool displays all available functions and classes, allowing you to target your analysis.